Sports in New Haven, Connecticut: Other

 The New Haven Road Race has hosted the USATF 20K Championship every year since its inception in 1978.
 The race, which featured 1,200 runners in its inaugural year, has grown to include as many as 7,000 participants.
 Other annual road races which take place in New Haven include the WPLR ShamRock & Roll 5K, held close to Saint Patrick's Day every March, and The Christopher Martins Christmas Run for Children 5K, held every December.

 New Haven was home to the New England Pilgrims who began play in the 1978 American Professional Slo-Pitch League (APSPL) season.
 The team changed venues once during its existence, starting initially in 1978 at Blake Field in New Haven, where the Pilgrims remained through the 1980 (APSPL) season before moving to the Oakdale Sports Complex in Montville, Connecticut in their final season in the United Professional Softball League (UPSL).
 The team was owned by Carlo Grande, a sports broadcaster and owner-operator of radio stations, who sold stations in New Haven and Westerly, Rhode Island to fund the purchase of the team.
 New England began their 1981 and final season at Blake Field but were denied a permit by New Haven Mayor Biagio DiLieto due to complaints by local residents about noise from the Pilgrim games.
 The team was granted a 6-game last-minute extension and would finish the season at the Oakdale Sports Complex in Montville, over 51 miles from New Haven.
 The team disbanded at the end of the season.

 New Haven is home to both rugby union and rugby league teams, the New Haven Old Black RFC and the New Haven Warriors, respectively.
 Both teams play at 'The Boulevard" on Route 34.
 The rugby union team won the US DII National title in 2002.
 The last few years they have regularly qualified for the Sweet 16 in DI national championships.
 The rugby league team plays in the top level championship of the USA.
 They are the reigning 2008 champions.

-New Haven has a very large cycling community, represented by the advocacy and community group ElmCityCycling.
+New Haven's cycling community is represented by the advocacy and community group ElmCityCycling.
 Group rides are held several times per week.

 There are two golf courses open to the public located within New Haven proper: The Course at Yale and Alling Memorial Golf Course.
 Dozens more are located in Greater New Haven and the New Haven metropolitan area; a list can be seen here.

 Tournaments and championships hosted

-The Connecticut Tennis Center hosts the Pilot Pen International, a professional men's and women's tennis event, every August.
+The Connecticut Tennis Center hosted the Pilot Pen International, a professional men's and women's tennis event, every August.
 Recent winners have included the likes of tennis stars Lindsay Davenport, Venus Williams, and Steffi Graf.
 The 15,000-seat Tennis Center Stadium at the Connecticut Tennis Center is tied as the fourth largest tennis venue in the world by capacity.

 From July 1–9, 1995, New Haven hosted the 1995 Special Olympics World Summer Games.
-Then-President Bill Clinton spoke at the Opening Ceremonies at Yale Bowl.
+Then-President Bill Clinton spoke at the Opening Ceremonies at the Yale Bowl.